IWantToClearMyHead/C2/docs/System.md

 The first computer is ENIAC, which was invented by J. Presper Eckert and John Mauchly at the University of Pennsylvania :tent: in 1943.

+Now, computer is complex, and is composite of

 - Case
 - Motherboard
 - CPU(Hardware_CPU.md) (Processor)